-Sarah P. Hogarth is a member of the Firm’s Supreme Court and Appellate and Government and Regulatory Litigation practices.
-She briefs and argues appeals and critical motions, litigates affirmative cases challenging government action, and advises on legal strategy before, during, and after trial or administrative hearings.
+Sarah P. Hogarth is a member of the Firm’s Supreme Court & Appellate Litigation and Government & Regulatory Litigation practices.
+She briefs and argues appeals and critical motions, litigates affirmative cases challenging federal and state government action and advises on legal strategy and dispositive motions in trial courts or before administrative tribunals.

-Previously, Sarah served as a law clerk to the Honorable Michael S. Kanne of the United States Court of Appeals for the Seventh Circuit.
+Previously, Sarah clerked for Judge Michael S. Kanne of the United States Court of Appeals for the Seventh Circuit.
 While in law school, she was the symposium editor of the Notre Dame Law Review.

 Won reversal of judgment dismissing Sherman Act Section 1 and Clayton Act Section 7 claims (Vasquez v.
 Indiana University Health, Inc. (7th Cir.))